Aebel-Shajan/BNTA-Art-Gallery/README.md

 - [ ] The png of the artwork should be stored in resources/static/images/{image_name}.png : [source](https://stackoverflow.com/questions/37765475/what-is-the-url-that-i-can-use-to-access-to-a-folder-images-in-spring-boot)

 ## Deployment ?
-- [ ] Research how to connect backend to frontend?
+- [ ] Research how to connect backend to frontend -> Use api requests to backend server from frontend.
 - [x] Frontend deployment with vercel
-- [ ] Backend deployment with github actions and aws????
+- [ ] Backend deployment with heroku